Bill Gates and Melinda French Gates explore changes to charitable foundation - WSJ

-The billionaire benefactors are discussing adding a board and bringing in outside directors, according to the report. (on.wsj.com/3hYeiRx)
+The billionaire benefactors are discussing adding a board and bringing in outside directors, according to the report. (https://on.wsj.com/3hYeiRx)

 Melinda French Gates has pushed for governance changes in the wake of the divorce filing to ensure the future stability of the foundation, the WSJ reported.